Palais des Rais

 The Palais des Rais (قصر الرياس), also known as Bastion 23, is a classified historical monument located in Algiers, Algeria.
 It is notable for its architecture and for being the last surviving quarter (houma) of the lower Casbah of Algiers, a UNESCO World Heritage Site.

 Consisting of three palaces and six houses, whose history began with the construction of Bordj-Ez-zoubia in 1576 by the Dey Ramdhan Pasha in order to reinforce the means of defence of this side of the Medina, this quarter ended up being detached, and even isolated from its traditional environment following the restructuring of the lower Casbah during the French period.

 It was not until 1909 that Bastion 23 was classified as a Historical Monument under the name Group of Moorish houses.
 The site was classified as a UNESCO World Heritage Site in 1992.

 History

-The history of the Palais des Rais dates back to 1576, when Dey Ramdan Pasha constructed Borj El-Rais (Tower of the Rais) to strengthen the defenses of the lower city.
+The history of the Palais des Rais dates back to 1576, when Dey Ramdhan Pasha constructed Borj El-Rais (Tower of the Rais) to strengthen the defenses of the lower city.
 Over time, the site earned several names, including Qaa El-Sour, Sabaa El-Tabran, and Toubanet Arnaout, reflecting its defensive purpose and the artillery brought by Rais Yahia.

 During the French colonial era, the structure was renamed Fort 23 following the construction of the city's defensive walls.
 The numbering of the palace (e.g., Palace 16, Palace 17) and the adjacent "Fishermen's Houses" was introduced during the surveying efforts of the same period.

 The sole historical reference available pertains to Palace 18, which was built by Rais Mami Arnaout around 1750.